lukcic/devops/AWS/SysAdmin/DataBases.md

 * enabled by default
 * daily full backup of the DB (in maintenance window)
 * transactions logs are backed-up every 5 mins
-* ability to restore to any point in time (from oldest backup to 5 minutes ago).
+* ability to restore to any point in time (from oldest backup to 5 minutes ago using most recent daily backup and transaction log data)
 * 7 days backup retention (can be increased to 35 days, or disabled - 0)
 * can be use even if DB is deleted
-* restoring will create new DB instance
+* restoring will create new DB instance (dns endpoint)

 ### Snapshots
 * manually trigger by user, stops DB from seconds to minutes